Easy Peasy You

 You will immediately receive a confirmation email.
 Confirm there that we can send you messages and download the sun protection guide.

 At the same time, many people are more concerned than ever that sunscreen could harm us.
-What is it?
+What's that about it?

-Many people worry about their vitamin D supply and have concerns about the ingredients.
+Many people are concerned about their vitamin D supply and have concerns about the ingredients.
 That is understandable.
-We need vitamin D for our health and unfortunately some questionable UV filters and ingredients are still being used.
-We also have to think about the effects of sunscreen on our environment (keyword coral die-off).
+We need vitamin D for our health and unfortunately some questionable UV filters and ingredients are still used.
+We also have to think about the effects of sunscreen on our environment (keyword: coral death).
 But do we have to go back to the roots and resort to the sun protection strategies of our ancestors?
-Yes, when it comes to protecting yourself with clothing, using sun hats and umbrellas, and seeking shade.
-Yes, when it comes to rethinking the ideal of beauty and leaving the "healthy tan" behind.
-No, when it comes to using pure vegetable oils instead of modern sunscreens with safe filters and reliable sun protection factors.
-And no, when it comes to mixing sunscreen yourself.
+Yes, when it comes to protecting yourself through clothing, using sun hats and umbrellas and seeking shade.
+Yes, when it comes to rethinking the ideal of beauty and leaving the “healthy tan” behind.
+No, when it comes to using pure plant oils instead of modern sun creams with safe filters and reliable sun protection factors.
+And no when it comes to mixing your own sunscreen.

 Vegetable oils such as coconut or olive oil have a sun protection factor of around 7.
 Other oils have even less.
 Dermatologists recommend at least an SPF of 30.
 As a reminder: the sun protection factor indicates how much longer you can stay in the sun with sun protection.
-If a person has a self-protection time of around ten minutes, they can stay in the sun with SPF 7 for 70 minutes before sunburn occurs.
+If a person has a self-protection time of about ten minutes, they can stay in the sun with SPF 7 for 70 minutes before sunburn occurs.
 That won't get you very far in the summer.
-With SPF 30 it is 210 minutes and with SPF 50 350 minutes.
-The Federal Office for Radiation Protection recommends using the sun protection time only up to 60%.
-Then you would get 42 minutes with SPF 7.
-It would also be difficult with pure oil to apply the recommended amount of 2 mg per square centimeter of skin.
+With SPF 30 it is 210 minutes and with SPF 50 it is 350 minutes.
+The Federal Office for Radiation Protection recommends only using up to 60% of the sun protection time.
+Then with SPF 7 you would get 42 minutes.
+It would also be difficult to apply the recommended amount of 2 mg per square centimeter of skin with pure oil.
 That's about 4 heaped tablespoons for the whole body.
-Difficult to imagine with pure oil.
+Hard to imagine with pure oil.

 Conclusion

 A look at the history of sunscreen shows that people have always used all the means available at the time.
-Our grandparents would certainly have gladly traded their heavy and sticky pastes with us.
-Perhaps our parents and we would have been spared a sunburn or two as children if we had applied sunscreen regularly earlier.
+Our grandparents would certainly have been happy to swap their heavy and sticky pastes with us.
+Perhaps our parents and we would have been spared a few sunburns as children if we had applied sunscreen regularly earlier.
 So we are happy about the variety and look for the sunscreen that we like to apply a lot.
 Because the best sun protection is the one we like to use.

 0 comments